gmoe/piano_fundamentals/source/chapter1/ch1_topics/III.5.rst

 difficulty interpreting the rhythm of this section, listen to several recordings to get some ideas.
 Then comes the LH Alberti accompaniment starting at bar 21, and similar RH parts that appear later.
-The Alberti accompaniment can be practiced using parallel sets, as explained starting at section II.8.
+The Alberti accompaniment can be practiced using parallel sets, as explained starting at :ref:`II.8`.
 The next difficult segment is the RH trill of bar 30.
 This first trill is best performed using 3,5 fingering and the second one requires 4,5.
 For those with small hands, these trills are as difficult as the ending arps, so they should